 And right click make group.
 And we'll add these under furniture.
 We can also add some detailed landscaping.

-Maybe some plants on these on these tables.
+Maybe some plants on these tables.
 If we double click into here we can go into our components.
-And if you go into under landscape plants low poly.
+And if you go under Landscape Plants High Poly.

 And here we have some nice potted plants that we can put on various tabletops.
-Let's uh download this potted flower plot.
+Let's download this potted flower pot.
 Maybe put one on here and we'll go back into our in model.

 And we'll find where that flower is at.
 It is called potted plant.
-We'll place it on a on a few just randomly selected tables.
+We'll place it on a few randomly selected tables.

-No meaning just just kind of spread it around add some color.
-Some beauty to this to this space.
+No particular meaning, just spread it around to add some color and beauty to this space.
 We'll add one more on this one.

-And let's go add maybe a few hanging hanging plants on this on this trellis.
+And let's add maybe a few hanging plants on this trellis.
 We'll double click into this trellis.
-We'll go into our landscape plants high poly ornamentals.
+We'll go into our Landscape Plants High Poly Ornamentals.

 We'll get this spider hanging basket.
 Maybe we'll put that one.
 You can see it's coming in upside down.

-We'll put it in we'll right click flip along blue.
-And then we will move maybe we'll put it right in right there.
-And maybe we'll we'll copy it over and we'll do another one right here.
+We'll put it in, right-click, and flip along blue.
+And then we will move maybe we'll put it right there.
+And maybe we'll copy it over and we'll do another one right here.

-If we go into our component dialog box into people and then we go into people 2D.
-There is a plethora of individuals.
-We can do the silhouette route or we can scroll down to get more people that look that have you know various characteristics.
+If we go into our component dialog box into people and then we go into people 2D, there are many individuals available.
+We can use silhouettes or scroll down to find more people with various characteristics.

-We can go ahead and you know pick and choose different individuals that we want.
-We'll go back into that that same we go back into the 3D warehouse.
-It'll open up that same folder we were just at and scroll down to some more people that kind of fit the scene the best.
+We can go ahead and, you know, pick and choose different individuals that we want.
+We'll go back into the 3D Warehouse.
+It'll open up that same folder we were just at and scroll down to some more people who kind of fit the scene the best.

-Walking around a park kind of put them in in various positions around.
-I'm thinking I maybe want to put in like you know eight or nine eight or nine people.
-And we'll probably move these things around for what's best fits our scene.
+Walking around a park, we can place them in various positions.
+I'm thinking I maybe want to put in, like, you know, eight or nine people.
+And we'll probably move these things around for what best fits our scene.

-One great thing about Sketchup is they've constantly done a great job of updating their entourage people in here and it's really gives it a nice look and feel and consistency.
+One great thing about SketchUp is they've constantly done a great job of updating their entourage people in here, and it really gives it a nice look and feel and consistency.
 I think we need a few more back on this end.
 Almost there.

-These are face me components so when you're over around they'll constantly face you.
-If you put one in a chair that's sitting down they won't quite read or work very well.
+These are face-me components, so when you orbit around they'll constantly face you.
+If you place one seated in a chair, it won't appear correct or work very well.
 We'll do one more of these 2D people.

 We'll do this group of women talking right here.
 Right over here.
-And then Sketchup also has 3D people which these are kind of 3D models of people that we can apply the url materials to.
+And then SketchUp also has 3D people which these are kind of 3D models of people who we can apply the URL materials to.

-Some are sitting or standing so if you want to add in a seated person you know these are not like the best quality of people but you know that is an option if that's something that you desire.
-Especially for silhouettes right like if you wanted to keep someone that when you're orbited around and look good and so say for example I wanted him to be more like a silhouette black color then when you orbit around you'll constantly get that seated approach.
+Some are sitting or standing, so if you want to add in a seated person, you know, these are not like the best quality of people, but you know that is an option if that's something that you desire.
+Especially for silhouettes, right?
+Like, if you wanted to keep someone that when you're orbited around would look good.
+So say, for example, I wanted him to be more like a silhouette black color, then when you orbit around you'll constantly get that seated approach.
 So that's a nice kind of design feature.

-I'll delete this because I don't need that in my model.
-I will select the people that I added and I want to make sure that I put them under entourage.
+I'll delete this because I don't need it in my model.
+I'll select the people I added and ensure they're placed under Entourage.
 We're going to turn them on and off as needed.

-Let's go ahead and clean up our tags because certain components that we bring in also brings in individual tags.
-I can see that I have these layer 1s.
-I'm not sure where these belong to so I can select these two.
+Let's go ahead and clean up our tags because certain components that we bring in also bring in individual tags.
+I can see that I have these Layer 1s.
+I'm not sure what these belong to, so I can select these two.

-Also this the default layer I can right click delete tags.
-I don't want to delete all the entities on those just move those to the untagged layer.
+Also this default layer, I can right-click delete tags.
+I don't want to delete all the entities on those, just move those to the untagged layer.
 Let's go add some materiality to our picnic table or our carousel.

 Let's add a concrete floor to this.
 Let's go into our materials.
 Let's go to our end model.

 Let's go and find concrete old.
-You know you can then maybe paint this more of that kind of dark metal color and we can paint the the roof.
-We can kind of I'm looking at colors that I have in the model already that we can kind of modify.
+You know, you can then maybe paint this more of that kind of dark metal color and we can paint the roof.
+I'm looking at colors that I have in the model already that we can kind of modify.

-You can also feel free to choose your own materials something like that.
-Give a little more more life and color to it.
-We will add some some wood to our sign in the front.
+You can also feel free to choose your own materials, something like that.
+Give a little more life and color to it.
+We will add some wood to our sign in the front.

 Maybe our same concrete base.
 Let's do a selection window so we're only selecting this.
 We'll make this a group.

 We'll select this and make this a group.
-We'll select this component this this group CTRL A h to unhide.
-We'll select this concrete and then we'll also select the the ground cover.
+We'll select this component, this group.
+Press CTRL + A, then H to unhide.
+We'll select this concrete and then we'll also select the ground cover.

-We'll select this and then we'll do us a a minus subtract selection window so we don't select the inverse just the outside and we'll and then we'll paint the horizontal wood which is our wood beam like that and now we can paint this this backdrop you know maybe a gray color or something else maybe a little bit different something like that.
-There we go and there we have our nice complete community park and in the next final couple videos we will create some exports play with the scenes and the styles and adjust our our um our different scene settings to toggle on and off various views or or layer states and uh i will see you in the next video
+We'll select this and then we'll do a subtract selection window so we don't select the inverse, just the outside, and then we'll paint the horizontal wood which is our wood beam like that.
+And now we can paint this backdrop, you know, maybe a gray color or something else maybe a little bit different, something like that.
+There we go, and we now have our nicely completed community park.
+In the final couple of videos, we'll create exports, adjust scenes and styles, and toggle various views or layer states.
+I'll see you in the next video.